-Office culture – The most underrated and misinterpreted concept in an open office culture is the power of accountability.
+Office culture – The most underrated and misinterpreted concept in an open office culture is the power of accountability at work.
 Let me explain what we mean, well at least, let us try!
 How many times have you been blamed for not having done the one task you thought was never assigned?
-Or how many times have you been in position where there was lack of communication?
+Or how many times have you been in position where there was lack of accountability or communication?
 Anyhow, why are we discussing all this?
 Accountability is the trickiest concept when it comes to offices.

 According to The Cambridge Dictionary, to be accountable is to be “responsible for and having to explain your actions”.
 In other words, personal accountability is the ability of a person to expect, accept and explain the consequences of their actions/decisions.
 It all seems very confusing and simple at the same time.
 However, the essential thing about accountability is that it can only be voluntarily accepted; for organisations, this is intrinsic!

 Accountability is contextual.
-When it comes to work, usually the employee’s accountability revolves around the specific tasks and general functions they are expected to perform.
-Whereas, a leader is held accountable for the success of his team.
+Usually the employee’s accountability at work revolves around the specific tasks, general functions and defined expectations of their performance.
+Whereas, a leader is held accountable for the success of his individual and team goals.
 The organisation’s accountability is towards the community it is serving.

-Accountability like many other uncoerced virtues, can really define a person or organisation.
+The importance of accountability in the workplace like many other unconcerned virtues, can really define a person or organisation.
 The possession of said values or lack thereof, can make or break their reputation.
 Accountability can flourish when provided with the right environment.
 When you encourage people to accept complete responsibility of their decisions by providing the right conditions, accountability in the workplace can be expected.

 It derives its power from the ability to be completely impartial.
 When every person in the organisation plays by the same rulebook, the power of accountability emerges.
 Harnessing the power of accountability in the workplace, many a civilisation have seen both Welfare and Warfare.
 In other words, accountability can be interpreted in different ways within an open office culture.